NadiDami/CrowdHailer.github.io/_drafts/2015-05-26-ruby-require-considered-harmful.md

 ### Final thoughts

 I would like to see ruby move in the direction laid out by [Adam Hawkins](http://hawkins.io/2015/05/the-ruby-community-the-next-version/) with a preference for small libraries.
-I think the JavaScript require system is integral to the current trend of small, focused and highly reusable modules they have.
-It's a huge change but I would rather place the required code than have the gem assume it knows where it should go.
+I think the JavaScript require system is not only enabling but encouraging the current trend of small, focused modules in that community.
+It would be a huge change but I would rather name my required objects than have the gem assume it knows what I want them to be.

 ~~~rb
 Money = require 'money'